MichaelD33/AIO-Quadcopter-Flight-Controller/README.md

 Read about this project on my website: https://delaney.nyc/projects/

-Follow the full project developement on the GitHub project page: https://github.com/users/MichaelD33/projects/1
+Follow the full project development on the GitHub project page: https://github.com/users/MichaelD33/projects/1

 __Disclaimer:__ This is a functional *yet unfinished* project.
 The information in this repository is provided without warranty or guaranteed funtionality.
 If you attempt to replicate this project, I am not responsible for any damages or failures associated with your work.